forgeworkgaia/wisp_irrigator/README.md

 #### Defining a cycle

-Find the switch case in the Valve_3wire file.
+Find the switch case in the [Valve_3wire library](https://github.com/forgeworkgaia/wislib_valve_3wire), required for this wisp.

 Each case is set up to be a custom defined cycle.

 The default is case 1, which turns the valve on for five minutes every hour around the clock.